-In the first section, we will discuss what is Ansible.
-Ansible is a simple configuration management tool that automates IT orchestration, app deployment, or cloud provisioning, etc. It promotes deployment because it does not use any complex security infrastructure or agents.
+In the first section of this Ansible Tutorial, we will discuss what is Ansible.
+Ansible is a simple configuration management tool that automates IT orchestration, app deployment, or cloud provisioning, etc. It promotes deployment because it does not use any complex security infrastructure o r agents.

 In Ansible, playbooks are used to describe the automation tasks in a very simple programming language i.e. YAML.
 Ansible was programmed for multi-tier deployment that could manage multiple inter-related systems together.

-Before we go in-depth of the topic, let us first understand why Ansible is needed by Companies?
+Before we go in-depth of the Ansible Tutorial, let us first understand what is Ansible used for and why Ansible is needed by Companies?

 Take a flashback to network computing age when server deployment and management were challenging tasks for Companies.
 Only the system administrator was responsible for software installation, configuration settings management, and all other administering services on different servers manually.
 With the voluminous data growth, this was almost impossible to manage workloads manually.